2026-2027 Season Ticket packages available now!

 In 1988, a group of musicians and lovers of classical music organized a new community-based orchestra in Palo Alto, with the goal of presenting an annual series of orchestral and chamber music concerts performed by local musicians and led by conductor Gideon Grau for a discriminating local audience.

-Today, 35 seasons later, the orchestra is led by Music Director Lara Webber, assisted by Composer-in-Residence and Assistant Conductor Lee Actor.
+Today, 37 seasons later, the orchestra is led by Music Director Lara Webber, and Lee Actor serves as Composer-in-Residence Emeritus.

 The Palo Alto Philharmonic Association is a registered non-profit organization, governed by an all-volunteer Board of Directors.
 In addition to presenting musically stimulating concerts at reasonable prices and in venues convenient to many, the Philharmonic is dedicated to encouraging all — young and old — to perform and appreciate serious contemporary and classical music.
 Our members as well as our audience, come from all over the Bay Area to make and enjoy music together.